-Constrains A: -0.38% BD-Rate for RA, -0.41% BD-Rate for LDB (*)
+Constrains A: -0.38% BD-Rate for RA, -0.41% BD-Rate for LDB

-Constrains C: -0.29% BD-Rate for RA (*), -0.40% BD-Rate for LDB
+Constrains C: -0.32% BD-Rate for RA, -0.39% BD-Rate for LDB

-(*) – results are estimated for few missing points.
-Will be updated shortly.
+It is claimed, that reported results indicates that proposed parametrization (with higher accuracy approximation) provides better bd-rate reduction then alternative BIF methods.
+It is also argued, that observed improvement to the BIF parametrization can be applicable for other BIF filtering methods, e.g. placed in the loop-filter chain.